hummatli/AndroidAppUpdater/README.md

 #End
 Thats all.
 If you have any probelm with setting and using library please let me know.
 Write to settarxan@gmail.com.
 I will help.

+#Proguard configuration
+Library uses Gson and Jsoup libs.
+There for if you want to create your project with proguard you need to add proguard file to you proguard fli list.
+File has located in MAHAndroidUpdater/proguard-rules-mah-android-updater.pro

 #Contribution
 I am open to here offers and opinions from you